 (A) This rule establishes the minimum requirements local corrections agencies shall meet to be eligible for funding from the department of rehabilitation and correction ("department") for the development, implementation, and operation of a continuum of community control sanctions and the procedures to apply for such funding.

-(B) Each local or joint county correction's planning board established pursuant to paragraphs (B) and (C), respectively, of rule 5120:1-5-02 of the Administrative Code, shall adopt within eighteen months after its establishment, and from time to time shall revise, a comprehensive plan as set forth in this paragraph.
+(B) Each local or joint county correction's planning board established pursuant to paragraphs (B) and (C), respectively, of rule 5120:1-5-02 of the Administrative Code, shall adopt within eighteen months after its establishment, and periodically shall revise, a comprehensive plan as set forth in this paragraph.

-In order to be eligible for funds from the department, the planning board shall design a comprehensive plan for the development, implementation, and operation of corrections services in a county or a group of counties, which shall be included with a grant application as set forth in paragraph (C) of this rule.
+In order to be eligible for funds from the department, unless otherwise waived pursuant to 5120:1-5-02, the planning board shall design a comprehensive plan for the development, implementation, and operation of corrections services in a county or a group of counties, which shall be included with a grant application as set forth in paragraph (C) of this rule.
 The plan shall be designed to accomplish all of the goals set forth in paragraph (B)(1) of this rule and provide all of the information required by paragraphs (B)(2), (B)(3) and, if applicable, (B)(4) of this rule.